-Advantest performed an evaluation of the effectiveness of the design and operation of its disclosure controls and procedures as of the end of fiscal 2007.
+Advantest performed an evaluation of the effectiveness of the design and operation of its disclosure controls and procedures as of the end of fiscal 2008.
 Disclosure controls and procedures are designed to ensure that the material financial and non-financial information required to be disclosed in the reports that Advantest files, or submits, under the Exchange Act is accumulated and communicated to its management including the chief executive officer and principal accounting and financial officer to allow timely decisions regarding required disclosure.
 The disclosure controls and procedures also ensure that the reports that it files or submits under the Exchange Act are recorded, processed, summarized and reported within the time periods specified in the Commission's rules and forms.
-The evaluation was performed under the supervision of Toshio Maruyama, Advantest's Representative Board Director, President and CEO and Yuichi Kurita, Advantest's Director and Managing Executive Officer.
-Advantest's disclosure and controls and procedures are designed to provide reasonable assurance of achieving its objectives.
+The evaluation was performed under the supervision of Advantest's Representative Director, President and CEO and Director and Managing Executive Officer.
+Advantest's disclosure and controls and procedures provide reasonable assurance that its objectives will be met.
 Managerial judgment was necessary to evaluate the cost-benefit relationship of possible controls and procedures.
-Mr. Maruyama and Mr. Kurita have concluded that Advantest's disclosure controls and procedures are effective at the reasonable assurance level.
+Advantest's Representative Director, President and CEO and Director and Managing Executive Officer have concluded that Advantest's disclosure controls and procedures are effective at the reasonable assurance level.